House in multiple occupation

-A house in multiple occupation (HMO), or a house of multiple occupancy, is a British English term which refers to residential properties where ‘common areas’ exist and are shared by more than one household.
+A house in multiple occupation (HMO), or a house of multiple occupancy, is a British English term which refers to residential properties occupied by more than one household which have shared 'common areas'.

 Most HMOs have been subdivided from larger houses designed for and occupied by one family.
-Some housing legislation makes a distinction between those buildings occupied mainly on long leases and those where the majority of the occupants are short-term tenants.
+Some housing legislation makes a distinction between buildings occupied mainly on long leases and those where the majority of the occupants are short-term tenants.

 The definition of an HMO has its origins in fire safety legislation, following a series of publicised, preventable deaths in overcrowded buildings.

 Design

-In HMOs, bathrooms and kitchens / kitchenettes are typically designated as common areas shared by all tenants, but contractually speaking common areas may also include stairwells, gardens and landings.
+In HMOs, bathrooms and kitchens/kitchenettes are typically designated as common areas shared by all tenants, but contractually speaking common areas may also include stairwells, gardens and landings.
 Houses may be divided up into self-contained flats, bed-sitting rooms or simple lodgings.

-Legally compliant HMOs are characterised by a higher standing of fire proofing, after a series of deaths in overcrowded houses.
+After a series of deaths in overcrowded houses, HMOs must have a higher standing of fire-proofing to be legally compliant.
 According to the Campaign for Bedsit Rights, three people a week died in fires in houses in multiple occupation (HMOs) between 1985 and 1991.